mbeddr/mps-platform-docs/src/doc/docs/clean_code/mps/index.md

 - [Prefer composition over inheritance](https://specificlanguages.com/posts/prefer-composition-over-inheritance/){{ blog('sl') }}
 - Implement [INamedConcept](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590288%28jetbrains.mps.lang.core.structure%29%2F1169194658468) in concepts that should have a name.
 The name property will be returned when you call `node.getName()`.
 MPS uses the name in editor tabs, the logical view, as the default presentation for references and other places.
-- Use [isInstanceOf](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590301%28jetbrains.mps.lang.smodel.structure%29%2F1139621453865) to check if a node is an instance of a concept instead of using the Java instanceof operator, e.g., `#!java node.isInstanceOf(IfStatement)`.
+- Use [isInstanceOf](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590301%28jetbrains.mps.lang.smodel.structure%29%2F1139621453865) to check if a node is an instance of a concept instead of using the Java instanceof operator, for example, `#!java node.isInstanceOf(IfStatement)`.
 Alternatively, use the `ifInstanceOf` statement to save the converted expression in a variable directly.
 For example:
  ```java
   ifInstanceOf (node is IfStatement ifStatement) {